Requests for bids to build the school were made in July of 1886.

 The city continued to grow, and so did the need for schools.
 By 1873 there were 13 buildings with more than 2000 children receiving instruction.
 By 1875 there were 3,225 attending school an increase of 1000 in 2 years.

 The First A.M.E.
 Church of Oakland began in 1858 by a small group of Oakland residents and is the oldest African American church in Oakland.
 The church founders purchased the Carpenter School House in 1863, which became the first church building.

 According to the article below the building was still there in 1921

-Note: Piecing together the history of some of the older schools is sometimes difficult.
-I do this all at home and online.
-A work in progress for some.
+Note: Piecing together the history of some of the older schools is sometimes tricky.
+I do this all at home and online — a work in progress for some.
 I have been updating my posts when I find something new.
 Let me know of any mistakes or additions.\

 Golden Gate Elementary/Junior HighSchool

-Bay Public School was the first school in the Bay School District which is now the Golden Gate neighborhood.
+Bay Public School was the first school in the Bay School District which is now the Golden Gate district.
 The 2-room schoolhouse was built in about 1875.

 In 1885 two more rooms were added.
 In 1892 the school was replaced

 More to come on the transformation from Bay School to Golden Gate School.

 Preliminary plans for the second unit of the new Golden Gate Junior High.
 The arrival of the plans came a week after the residents of the Golden Gate district complained and at a school board meeting that the